Applications are currently being accepted for the graduating class of 2021, beginning study September 2019.

-Applicants who submit their completed program application by the priority review date will receive an expedited admission and scholarship award decision.
+Applicants who submit their completed program and scholarship applications by the priority application deadlines will receive priority scholarship consideration.
 Students must be accepted into the program before a scholarship award can be considered.

 We encourage those applying for scholarship funds to do so early.
-After the February 15th date, scholarships will be awarded on a funds-available basis.
+After March 2nd, scholarships will be awarded on a funds-available basis.
 After the May 4th deadline, applications will be reviewed on a rolling space-available basis.